MerlinMason/precursive/site/content/pages/_9.custom-components/index.md

     salesforce_description: >
       Workflow Automation.
 Align sales activities with delivery resources, manage people and projects more effectively and create an effortless customer experience.
   -
-    type: app_exchange
-    text: |
-      # Available on the Salesforce AppExchange®
-      ## Precursive is Native to Salesforce

-      Find out why Precursive is the #1 app on Salesforce AppExchange® for resource scheduling, project planning and timesheets.
-  -
     type: download_guide
     text: |